Name: Pastor Gillette O. James

 Dr. Gillette O. James was born in Dominica, West Indies.
 He met his wife, Rosa V. James, from the Bahamas in Cincinnati, Ohio where both had studied and he heard about her through a newspaper article in Cincinnati Enquirer about foreign students spending their first Christmas in the U.S.

 Our pastor is a graduate of University of San Francisco and was at the head of his seminary class for the Master of Divinity degree.
-He later earned the Doctor of Ministry from the same seminary where he is a former chair of Trustees and currently heads the Academic Committee.
+He later earned the Doctor of Ministry from the same seminary where he is a former chair of Trustees and the Academic Committee.
 Dr. James has done further studies at Oxford, England.
-His wife, also a graduate of University of San Francisco, received the Master of Social Work (MSW) from the University of California - Berkeley and the Doctor of Education from Nova Southeastern University in Florida.
+His wife, also a graduate of University of San Francisco, received the Master of Social (MSW) from the University of California - Berkeley.
 She has been a social worker for City and County of San Francisco, school psychologist, principal and administrator in the Oakland Public Schools.
-Dr. Rosa James is very active in the Beth Eden church Women’s Ministries, Board of Christian Education, Counseling Ministry as well as Executive Committee of the Family Life Center architectural committee.
+Dr. Rosa James is very active in the Beth Eden church Women’s Ministries, Board of Christian Education, Counseling Ministry as well as Executive Committee of the Family Life Center.

 Both Dr. James and his wife travel annually to the Caribbean as well as to conventions and vacation spots world-wide.
 Both pastor and wife individually or together lead seminars and accept speaking engagements at home and abroad.
 They have sponsored many relatives to study and or live in the United States.
-Their daughter, a graduate of University of California-San Diego and of Rutgers (in urban planning) lives in Washington DC with her husband and four year old son is studying Chinese.
+Their daughter, a graduate of the University of California, San Diego and Rutgers (in urban planning) lives in Washington, DC with her husband and four children.
+Their 12 year old son is studying Chinese.
 He and his siblings are taught Spanish by their mother who also taught it in the Oakland public schools.